 There’s something mysteriously seductive about the Roosevelt, which opened in May 1927 and is the oldest continually operating hotel in Los Angeles.
-You can’t take your eyes off the coffered ceiling of the historic lobby, the three-tiered fountain under the hotel’s original chandelier, the beautifully-tiled terra-cotta stairs to the mezzanine, the pool painted by David Hockney—seriously, you could Instagram this place for hours.
+You can’t take your eyes off the coffered ceiling of the historic lobby; the three-tiered fountain under the hotel’s original chandelier; the beautiful tiled terra cotta stairs to the mezzanine; the pool painted by David Hockney—seriously, you could Instagram this place for hours.

 Named after President Theodore Roosevelt, the 12-story hotel was financed by luminaries of the silver screen—MGM studio head Louis B. Mayer, Mary Pickford, Douglas Fairbanks and Sid Grauman.
 The hotel's restored Blossom Ballroom hosted the first-ever Academy Awards ceremony on May 26, 1929.
-The Penthouse Suite is named for Clark Gable and Carole Lombard, who used to stay there for five dollars a night.
+The 3,200 square-foot Gable & Lombard Suite is named for legendary Hollywood couple Clark Gable and Carole Lombard.

-Marilyn Monroe is your all-time favorite blonde bombshell, and early in her career she stayed at the Roosevelt for two years, so naturally you’ve booked yourself into the Marilyn Monroe Suite overlooking the Tropicana Pool & Cafe.
+Marilyn Monroe is your all-time favorite blonde bombshell, and early in her career she stayed at the Roosevelt for two years, so naturally you’ve booked yourself into the Marilyn Monroe Suite overlooking the Tropicana Pool.

 You make a mental note to stay at Room 928 on Valentine’s Day, because that’s where Montgomery Clift lived for three months in 1953 while filming From Here to Eternity.